 MOVING UPSTREAM : GANGA

 'From reverence to ignorance, we live in an age where the idea of co-existence will supposedly hit home only when there’s nothing left to destroy or fight over.
-Great civilisations have flourished on the banks of rivers across the world, bringing to life and supporting generations of people and their needs.
-A sincere enquiry is all that is required to realise the plight of our rivers and notice our appalling treatment of them.
-The ‘Moving Upstream’ series is an attempt to document the stories of the rivers of India, bringing out a first person narrative of the river’s condition and life of the people of the basin.
+Great civilizations have flourished on the banks of rivers across the world, bringing to life and supporting generations of people and their needs.
+A sincere inquiry is all that is required to realize the plight of our rivers and notice our appalling treatment of them.
+The ‘Moving Upstream’ series is an attempt to document the stories of the rivers of India, bringing out a first-person narrative of the river’s condition and the life of the people of the basin.

-My friend Siddharth Agarwal, founder of the Kolkata based NGO Veditum, undertook this initiative, for which I walked 500 kms with him on the last leg of the journey.
-I am collaborating with him on a documentary for the walk/project, which I am directing, shooting and editing, along with content for the crowdfunding campaign.
+My friend Siddharth Agarwal, founder of the Kolkata-based NGO Veditum, undertook this initiative, for which I walked 500 km with him on the last leg of the journey.
+I directed, co-shot, and co-edited the documentary.

 For more info, please check out veditum.org